-For a healthy and enjoyable motor development at every age and at every level.
+For healthy and enjoyable motor development at every age and every level.

-Learning to move well is important for everyone’s health, well-being, and fitness.
-It forms the foundation for both a recreational and competitive athletic life.
-Enjoyment in movement is a key motivator at any age to continue being active.
+Learning to move is important for everyone’s health, well-being, and fitness.
+It’s the foundation for both a recreational and competitive athletic life.
+Enjoyment in movement is a key motivator to continue being active, no matter what age.
 This is fostered through variety and diversity in a challenging and versatile movement offering.
-Versatile movement also leads to better adaptability, fewer injuries, improved athletic performance, and greater creativity.
-Learning to move well and versatile movement go hand in hand.
-The question is: what is versatile movement?
+Versatile movement leads to better adaptability, fewer injuries, improved athletic performance, and enhanced creativity.
+Learning to move and versatile movement go hand in hand.
+Now, the question is: what is versatile movement?

 By: René Wormhoudt, Prof. dr. Geert Savelsbergh & Jorick Hendriksen

-Versatile movement is often described using various terms such as broad motor development, broad motor education, all-round or multi-directional movement, or a term like multisport.
-The interpretation of the concept of versatile movement often does not go beyond ‘offering variation in sports.’
-The Athletic Skills Model (from now on referred to as ASM) has developed versatile movement, with the ‘Fundamental 10!’, from a vision into a practically applicable tool for groups or individuals and for all forms of movement.
-It is applicable in physical education, rehabilitation/healthcare, elite and recreational sports, unorganized sports, the corporate world, and vitality programs.
+Versatile movement is often described as: broad motor development, broad motor education, all-round or multi-directional movement, or multisport.
+The interpretation of the concept of versatile movement often doesn’t extend ‘offering variation in sports.’
+The Athletic Skills Model (ASM) has developed versatile movement, with the ‘Fundamental 10!’, from a vision to a practically applicable tool for groups, individuals and all forms of movement.
+It is applicable in Physical Education, rehabilitation/healthcare, elite and recreational sports, unorganized sports, the corporate world, and vitality programs.

 The Fundamental 10! with ten Basic Movement Skills: